Q. Where is the tallest saguaro?

 Q. Why aren't horses and dogs allowed on some of the trails?

 A. Dogs are considered predators by wildlife and causes them to vacate the area or frequent it less often.
-Horses can damage natural resources (which could also be dangerous for the horse itself) and trails not specifically maintained for horse traffic.
+Horses can damage natural resources (which could also be dangerous for the horse itself) and some trails are not specifically maintained for horse traffic.